oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

   private_key = "${path.module}/rsa.pem"
 }
 ```

 # Manage Users and Groups

 Now Terraform is ready to make changes to your Okta org by using the Okta provider.
 Take one last look at the empty users list in your developer account's admin console, because you're about to create some users with Terraform!

 This workshop's examples will create users for some plants and animals, and assign them to a garden group.
 The exercises will work just as well if you choose a different theme, however, so feel free to customize your users and groups to keep things interesting.

 ## Describe the User Resource

-Resources in Terraform code describe infrastructure out in the world, in this case in Okta, that Terraform will manage.
-The first resource will describe a user, and applying the Terraform will create that user in the Okta Developer Account with the app integration credentials that were passed to the provider configuration.
+Resources in Terraform code describe infrastructure, in this case Okta objects, that Terraform will manage.
+The first resource will describe a user, and applying the Terraform will create that user in the Okta Developer Account whose app integration credentials were passed to the provider configuration.

-In the [Okta Provider docs](https://registry.terraform.io/providers/okta/okta/latest/docs) on the Terraform Registry, the `okta_user` resource documentation shows that only the first name, last name, login, and email fields are mandatory.
+In the [Okta Provider docs](https://registry.terraform.io/providers/okta/okta/latest/docs) on the Terraform Registry, the `okta_user` resource documentation shows that only the `first_name`, `last_name`, `login`, and `email` fields are mandatory.

 This resource description goes after the provider definition in `main.tf`:

 ```
 resource "okta_user" "bird" {